christopherhuntley/is135-docs/StagUpBootstrap/Part4.md

   }
   ```

   > Having trouble finding the new rule?
 It's in the middle, just above the ones for the bottom part of the panel.
+You were warned about this.
+CSS files get big fast and need to be organized carefully.
+Comments also help.

 * Lastly, let's make the taglines (the `h3` elements) stand out more by coloring them to match the titles.
 Because we want to apply the red to both top and bottom, we'll use a more general rule near the top.